-- 10. Travel Lengths and Durations: "Move" commands might have short to long distances of travel.
+- containing a microsteps value be reverse ordered before/after conversion to/from a multibyte type value (I32, U32, etc.).
+MATLAB automatically adjusts the endianess of multibyte storage entities to that of the system on which it is running, so explicit byte reordering is generally unnecessary unless the underlying platform is Big Endian.
+If your development platform does not have built-in Little/Big Endian conversion functions, bit reordering can be accomplished by first swapping positions of the two bytes in each 16-bit half of the 32-bit value, and then swap positions of the two halves.
+This method efficiently and quickly changes the bit ordering of any multibyte value between the two Endian formats (if Big Endian, it becomes Little Endian, and if Little Endian, it becomes then Big Endian). - 10.
+Travel Lengths and Durations: "Move" commands might have short to long distances of travel.
 If not polling for return data, an appropriate delay should be inserted between the sending of the command sequence and reception of return data so that the next command is sent only after the move is complete.
 This delay can be auto calculated by determining the distance of travel (difference between current and target positions) and rate of travel.
 This delay is not needed if polling for return data.
 In either case, however, an appropriate timeout must be set for the reception of data so that the I/O does not time out before the move is made and/or the delay expires. - 11.
-Movement Speeds: All move commands cause movement to occur at a maximum rate of 3,000 or 5,000 microns/second (depending on electromechanical device attached) except for the "Straight-Line Move 'S' command which can be specified with one of sixteen speeds.
-Actual speed for the "Straight-Line Move 'S' command can be determined with the following formula: (max / 16) \ (level +1), where "max" = 3,000 or 5,000 is microns/second and "level" is the speed level 0 (slowest) through 15 (fastest).
+Movement Speeds: All move commands cause movement to occur at a maximum rate of 3,000 microns/second (MP-845/M based) or 5,000 microns/second (MP-285/M based), except for the "Straight-Line Move 'S' command which can be specified with one of sixteen speeds.
+Actual speed for the "Straight-Line Move 'S' command can be determined with the following formula: (max_speed / 16) (sp +1), where "max_speed" is the maximum speed in microns/second (3,000 or 5,000) and "sp" is the speed level 0 (slowest) through 15 (fastest).
 For mm/second or microns/millisecond, multiply result by 0.001.

-$Table\ 4-19.\ Straight-Line\ Move\ 'S'\ Command\ Speeds\ for\ MP-845[S]/M-based\ configuration.$
+Table 4-19.
+Straight-Line Move 'S' ' Command Sr peeds for MP- -845[S]/M-based configuration.